kuberos-io/kuberos-nav-slam/README.md

 **Nav2 stack (extended)**
 This container contains several localization approaches, to switch between them just change the parameters in `rosParamMap`.

+This module can be deployed either on the onboard computer or on the edge side by setting the preference to `onboard` or `edge`.

 ```YAML
   - name: nav2-stack